SepehrBorji/Payroll-Software/README.md

 [insert screenshot of constructors]

 ## Gathering Staff Information - FileReader class
 The company could have any number of staff members and this number can change quickly.
 Instead of hardcoding the information of each staff member, it's a much better idea to have the names and staff positions of each staff member in a text file.
 The FileReader class will read this text file to gather the staff information for the rest of the program to use.
+This information will be returned as a list of the staff members in the company.

 [Screenshot of FileReader Class]